Serve as an Election Judge

 How about taking time off work?

-Minnesota Statute 204B.195 allows individuals to take time off from work, without penalty or loss of wages, to serve as elections judges on election day(s).
+Minnesota Statute 204B.195 allows individuals to take time off from work, without penalty or loss of wages, to serve as Elections Judges on Election Day.
 A 20-day written notice requesting to be absent from work for this purpose must be submitted to the employer.
-The request must be accompanied by a certification from the City of Farmington indicating the days and hours the employee will serve as an election judge.
-The employer may reduce the salary of the employee by the amount received for working as an election judge for hours the employee would normally work.
-The statute makes this decision optional for the employer.
+The request must be accompanied by a certification from the City Clerk indicating the days and hours the employee will serve as an Election Judge.
+The employer may reduce the salary of the employee by the amount received for working as an Election Judge for hours the employee would normally work.
+State Statute makes this decision optional for the employer.

 Can students serve as election judges?

-College students make great election judges.
-Students at least 18 years of age can serve as election judges.
+Students at least 18 years of age may serve as Election Judges.

 How are election judges selected?

-Appointments are recommended by City Administration, depending on the needs for each election and approved by the City Council.
+Depending on the needs for each election, appointments are recommended by the City Clerk and approved by the City Council.

 How are election judges trained?